elpou88/suibets/DEPLOYMENT.md

 cp .env.example .env
 ```

 Edit the .env file with your actual API keys.
+Note that DATABASE_URL is optional - the application can run without a database connection by using blockchain storage as a fallback.

 ### 3. Install Dependencies